Dipanshu-Singh-Dev/Wise_Words/README.md

-Pre-requisites: Node,NPM,A terminal software.
+**Pre-requisites:** Node,NPM,A terminal software.

-Open the terminal in the directory where the parent folder of this document is located or cd into the directory.
+**Steps to run this app :**

-Run "npm i" in the terminal app.
+1. After importing the this project on your system, Open the terminal in the directory where the parent folder of this document is located or cd into the directory.
-After the installation ends.
+2. Run "npm i" in the terminal app.
-Run "npm run server"
+3. After the installation ends, Run "npm run server"
-Open another instance of the terminal app
+4. Open another instance of the terminal app
-Run "npm run client"
+5. Run "npm run client"

 Access the client [here](http://localhost:3000)
 Access the server [here](http://localhost:4000)